- Chief's Message

 Chief Russell F. Roark, III –

-Sumter Police Chief Russell F. Roark, III, began his law enforcement career when he joined the
+Sumter Police Chief Russell F. Roark, III, began his law enforcement career when he joined the South Carolina

-Police Department as Deputy Chief in December of 2009.
-He was sworn in as Chief of Police of the
+and joined the Sumter Police Department as Deputy Chief in 2009.
+He was named Chief of Police in September 2011.
+Chief

-National Academy and was the 2006 recipient of the Strom Thurmond Award for Excellence in Law Enforcement.
+and the FBI National Academy and was the 2006 recipient of the Strom Thurmond Award for Excellence in Law Enforcement.

 Contact - Chief Russell F. Roark III

 DO NOT REPORT CRIMES OR INCIDENTS OF ANY TYPE OVER THE INTERNET OR BY E-MAIL.

 Sumter Police Department

 - Local Agency Contacts